TheRealAphiwit/Assignment-1/README.md

 Used scriptable object as a basis so that the system could be reskinned and reuseable.
 I mostly followed BMo's video about it while adding some small twists to it. https://www.youtube.com/watch?v=PkNRPOrtyls

+A twist I added was how the powerups don't actually get destroyed in the game but just gets turned invisable and their colliders are turned false; check the PowerUp.cs -> SetPowerUpCondition.

 Key mappings:
 Player 1;
 W&S - forward and backward